-As a part of the complete revitalization of the two-millionsquare-foot former Bell Labs facility into an iconic mixed-use metroburb located in Holmdel, N.J., Onyx Solar will be supplying Bell Works with 60,000 SqFt of amorphous Silicon photovoltaic glass, to create the largest-of-its-kind photovoltaic skylight in the USA.
+As a part of the complete revitalization of the two-million-square-foot former Bell Labs facility into an iconic mixed-use metroburb located in Holmdel, N.J., Onyx Solar supplied Bell Works with 60,000 SqFt of amorphous Silicon photovoltaic glass, to create the largest-of-its-kind photovoltaic skylight in the USA.

-Upon completion, the PV skylight will both naturally illuminate the complex while generate free, clean electricity from the sun.
-It will simultaneously offset approx. 60 tons of annual CO2 emissions, drastically improving the building’s energy efficiency and reducing its carbon footprint.
-As an example, the annual energy generated would provide enough power to drive 100 electric cars along 4,250 miles per year..
-UUtilizing state-of-the-art technology, Bell Works’ skylight will feature 24 different glass units from Onyx Solar to cover the various unique skylight schemes at the Eero Saarinen-designed architectural gem.
-Each will be comprised of amorphous Silicon thin film photovoltaic (a-Si PV) active glass, laminated between two sheets of tempered safety glass, allowing for 20% Visual Light Transmittance (VLT) to reduce solar heat gain while producing energy, all while preserving Bell Work’s historical design.
+The PV skylight both naturally illuminate the complex while generate free, clean electricity from the sun.
+It simultaneously offset approx. 60 tons of annual CO2 emissions, drastically improving the building’s energy efficiency and reducing its carbon footprint.
+As an example, the annual energy generated enough power to drive 100 electric cars along 4,250 miles per year. utilizing state-of-the-art technology, Bell Works’ skylight feature 24 different glass units from Onyx Solar to cover the various unique skylight schemes at the Eero Saarinen-designed architectural gem.
+Each is comprised of amorphous silicon thin film photovoltaic (a-Si PV) active glass, laminated between two sheets of tempered safety glass, allowing for 20% Visual Light Transmittance (VLT) to reduce solar heat gain while producing energy, all while preserving Bell Work’s historical design.

 FEASIBILITY STUDY OF AMORPHOUS SILICON PHOTOVOLTAIC SKYLIGHT IN NEW JERSEY

 - Electricity generated per year - 89.552 kWh

 - Total light points operating 4 hours a day - 5.111 lighting points

 - Avoided CO2 emissions per year - 60.000 CO2